cjbolt/EubosChess/README.md

 You must have installed Java version 8 on the PC to use Eubos (get it from java.com)

-To install Eubos as an engine in Area:
+To install Eubos as an engine in Arena:

 1. Select Engines > Install New Engine
 2. In the file browser dialog that appears, change the drop down to *.bat